-- Your midwife or doctor will be encouraging you to attend ante-natal appointments weekly from now until you have the baby.
+- Your maternity care provider will be encouraging you to attend ante-natal appointments weekly from now until you have the baby.
 The usual range of checks will be made including your urine, blood pressure, weight, and uterine size.
 Your fundal height will be measured to see if it matches with your dates.
 If there is any discrepancy, you may be sent for an ultrasound to check the size of the baby, the amount of amniotic fluid and the placental size.

 - In those quieter moments of your day, pull your top up and look at the movement going on in your tummy.
 You’ll be able to see the outline of a little foot, an elbow or a knee.
 If you gently poke with your fingers in response to those movements, you’ll find your baby prods back.
-Get your partner involved in these little moments so he feels involved in your pregnancy too.
-If he talks to the baby though your abdominal wall, the baby is likely to move in response to his voice.
+Get your partner involved in these little moments so so they feel involved.
+If they talk to the baby though your abdominal wall, the baby is likely to move in response to their voice.

 - Your pelvic bones will be separating and loosening in these last few weeks which can mean you feel sore and aching.
 You’ll find yourself subconsciously placing your hands on your lower back, your tummy and your hips and even grimacing.
 You’ll be giving other pregnant women understanding looks and know just what they are going through.
 Warm showers or baths, massage, rest and just being kind to yourself are all good ways to get through these final weeks.